ChrisMontez/Business-Automation/README.md

 - [x] HTML Next Steps Email
 - [x] HTML Marketing Items
 - [x] JavaScript Automation
-- [ ] Replace name variable with user input in HTML doc
+- [ ] JS var -> HTML doc

 ## :bulb: Work to be done
-Declare the name variable and insert it into the HTML documents before Mail.App is inititated.
+*Declare the name variable and insert it into the HTML documents before Mail.App is inititated.